Teach for America: Evaluation

-Another study by Mathematica in 2013 found that students of Teach For America teachers in eight states learn 2.6 more months of secondary math compared with students taught by non-TFA teachers.
+Another study by Mathematica in 2013 found that students of Teach for America teachers in eight states learn 2.6 more months of secondary math compared with students taught by non-TFA teachers.

-A study conducted by Georgia's Department of Audits and Accounts in 2015 found that about 85 percent of the students taught by Teach For America beginning teachers met or exceeded the state's standards compared to 70-74 percent of those in the classes of traditional certified, rookie teachers.
+A study conducted by Georgia's Department of Audits and Accounts in 2015 found that about 85 percent of the students taught by Teach for America beginning teachers met or exceeded the state's standards compared to 70-74 percent of those in the classes of traditional certified, rookie teachers.
 Only 77 percent of veteran teachers saw the same achievement in their students.
 The study countered the long-held belief that the organization's five-week training led to poor student outcomes.

-According to an independent study by Policy Studies Associates in 2011, almost 90 percent of principals who work with Teach For America teachers reported high levels of satisfaction with Teach For America and noted that corps members are rated as effective as, and in some cases more effective than, veteran faculty in their schools.
-Additionally, 87 percent of principals said Teach For America corps members’ training is at least as effective as the training of other beginning teachers, and 53 found corps members’ training to be more effective.
+According to an independent study by Policy Studies Associates in 2011, almost 90 percent of principals who work with Teach for America teachers reported high levels of satisfaction with Teach for America and noted that corps members are rated as effective as, and in some cases more effective than, veteran faculty in their schools.
+Additionally, 87 percent of principals said Teach for America corps members' training is at least as effective as the training of other beginning teachers, and 53 percent found corps members' training to be more effective.

-Teach For America won the largest grant of nearly 1,700 applications to the U.S. Department of Education's Investing in Innovation (i3) grant competition in 2010.
+Teach for America won the largest grant of nearly 1,700 applications to the U.S. Department of Education's Investing in Innovation (i3) grant competition in 2010.
 The 13 scale-up grants required applicants to provide demonstrated evidence of success through objective, methodologically sound studies (e.g., experimental and quasi-experimental research designs) of student achievement.

 A 2018 study in the American Political Science Review found that advantaged individuals who teach as part of TFA "adopt beliefs that are closer to those of disadvantaged Americans" as a result of their TFA participation.